mbukovich/LeaseWizard/Project Planning and Design/Brainstorming.md

 -UI which allows users to change all variables, see the resulting calculations and save/load current lease calculation -UI which allows user to modify a local database that contains leasing information about various cars.
 (There should be either a way to load in a car from a local database into the main calculation UI or a way to take a car from the database screen into the main calculation screen).

+Should state calculaters be accessed through the main calculator interface?
+Or should it only be accessed through the main menu?
+Or both?